Skip to content

 EAGLE One (variants)ISA12.12.01 Class 1 Div 2, ATEX Zone 2Firewall

-Zone 2 / Div 2 covers most industrial areas
+Zone 2 / Div 2 covers industrial areas

-Most oil and gas, chemical, and mining applications require Zone 2 or Division 2 certification.
-Zone 0 and Zone 1 require intrinsically safe equipment with much lower power limits.
+Oil and gas, chemical, and mining applications require Zone 2 or Division 2 certification.
+Zone 0 and Zone 1 require intrinsically safe equipment with lower power limits.

-With market-specific requirements covered, the final section provides a comprehensive product selection guide — a single reference for choosing the right Hirschmann product for any application.
+With market-specific requirements covered, the final section provides a comprehensive product-selection guide.
+Use the guide as a single reference for choosing the right Hirschmann product for any application.

 • IEC 60079-0:2017 — Explosive atmospheres — General requirements